Anil1111/Dependency-Injection-Example/README.md

 # Dependency-Injection-Example
 An example of multiple dependency injection designs.
 Done in C#.

-This is a simple program that has working examples of three different dependency injection methodds; constructor injection, method injection, and property injection.
+This is a simple program that has working examples of three different dependency injection methods:
+* constructor injection
+* method injection
+* property injection.

 Main will ask the user for an input and send that input into a class called MessageCenter.
-MessageCenter has a method that will call a method into one of the color writers (RedWriter, BlueWriter, or GreenWriter).
+MessageCenter has a method, Post() that will call the write() method from one of the color writers (RedWriter, BlueWriter, or GreenWriter).

 MessageCenter has a 'pen' attribute which is an abstraction of the Writer interface that the color writers implement.